Early life of Vladimir Lenin: Childhood: 1870–1887

-Lenin's father, Ilya Nikolayevich Ulyanov, was the fourth child of impoverished tailor Nikolai Vassilievich Ulyanov (born a serf father); and a far younger woman named Anna Alexeevna Smirnova, who lived in Astrakhan.
+Lenin's father, Ilya Nikolayevich Ulyanov, was the fourth child of impoverished tailor Nikolai Vassilievich Ulyanov (born a serf); and a far younger woman named Anna Alexeevna Smirnova, who lived in Astrakhan.
 Ilya escaped poverty by studying physics and mathematics at the Kazan State University, before teaching at the Penza Institute for the Nobility from 1854.
 Introduced to Maria Alexandrovna Blank, they married in the summer of 1863.
 From a relatively prosperous background, Maria was the daughter of a Russian Jewish physician, Alexander Dmitrievich Blank, and his German-Swedish wife, Anna Ivanovna Grosschopf, who was the daughter of a wealthy Lutheran family from Germany.
 Alexander Blank was a Protestant convert who was the son of Moishe Blank, a Jewish merchant from Volhynia, and his wife Miriam Froimovich.
 Dr. Blank had insisted on providing his children with a good education, ensuring that Maria learned Russian, German, English and French, and that she was well versed in Russian literature.
 Soon after their wedding, Ilya obtained a job in Nizhni Novgorod, rising to become Inspector of Primary Schools in the Simbirsk district six years later.
 Five years after that, he was promoted to Director of Public Schools for the province, overseeing the foundation of over 450 schools as a part of the government's plans for modernisation.
 Awarded the Order of St. Vladimir, he became a hereditary nobleman.
 With it he gained the right to be addressed as "Your Excellency".
 Lenin's Jewish ancestry was concealed by the Soviet authorities, despite an appeal in the form of a letter from his sister Anna to Josef Stalin in 1932, where she remarked that this fact could be used to combat antisemitism; Stalin's reaction was that not one word was to be told of this letter.

 The couple, now nobility, had two children, Anna (born 1864) and Alexander (born 1866) before the birth of their third child, Vladimir "Volodya" Ilyich (Владимир Ильич Ульянов), on 22 April 1870, baptised in St. Nicholas Cathedral several days later.
 They would be followed by three more children, Olga (born 1871), Dmitry (born 1874) and Maria (born 1878).
 Another brother, Nikolai, had died several days after birth in 1873.
 Ilya was a devout member of the Russian Orthodox Church and baptised his children into it, although Maria – a Lutheran – was largely indifferent to Christianity, a view that influenced her children.
 Lenin's mother ran the household in a Protestant manner Both parents were monarchists and liberal conservatives, being committed to the Emancipation reform of 1861 introduced by the reformist Tsar Alexander II; they avoided political radicals and there is no evidence that the police ever put them under surveillance for subversive thought.
 The claim that Ilya exerted a revolutionary influence on his children is considered a myth.
 According to Lenin's sister Anna, he was a "religious man", a great admirer of the reforms of Tsar Alexander II of the 1860s, and "that he saw it as his job to protect the youth from radicalism."